JevonThompsonx/WebDevBlogsite/README.md

 ## Projects  🏗️

-1. Dictionary API  📖
+1. WebDevJev blogsite

-   - Bootstrap base styling
+   - Css styling
-   - Javascript DOM manipulation
+   - Dark mode and color mode loads based on device theme
-     - Dark mode toggle
+   - Nodejs
-     - [Dictionary API's](https://dictionaryapi.dev "link to dictionary API's homepage") search on load and submit
+      - Uses express and ejs for https routing to load page and assets
-   - responsive design
+   - Deployed using gcloud

 2. Carolina heals 🧘🏼‍♀️